Hoyt Farms is located in De Queen, Arkansas, in the Southwest corner of the state. We are about

 We also have a few NPGA

 registered pygmy goats, along with a one grade pygmy.
-Our pygmies are very old now and it is doubtful we will have
+Our pygmies are very old now and we lost our buck in 2014.

 We test regularly for CAE and maintain a CAE-free herd.
 Our last test was done by BioPryn